Led by Dr Marta Mathea Radwan

 Share your thoughts on contemporary fiction with other readers in a welcoming and relaxed atmosphere.

-This season the Book Club will be reading
+This season our Book Club will be reading

 Suitable for 18+ years.